Exposure Science-Industrial Hygiene

 Applicants to the track in Industrial hygiene must have a strong background in the natural sciences.
 Minimum requirements for admission include one course on each of the following topics:

 Some deficiencies may be made up after admission to the program.
 Courses taken to fulfill basic deficiencies do not count toward fulfillment of the degree's course requirements.
-Please visit the Admissions & Aid section of the U-M SPH site for details on the application process and financial aid options.
-Additional information for international applicants can also be found here.
+Please visit the School of Public Health for more information on the application process for MS, MPH, and PhD.

-Smaller scholarship awards from external organizations, such as the American Industrial Hygiene Foundations (AIHF), Chevron, and the 3M Corporation
+• Smaller scholarship awards from external organizations i.e. American Industrial Hygiene Foundations (AIHF), Chevron, and the 3M Corporation

 Year Enrollment* Graduates*